AGonzalez5195/ios-dictionary-lab/README.md

 - Add an additional author named “Erik Larson” with an assigned score of 9.2.

 - Write an if/else statement that compares the score of John Krakaur with Mark Twain.
-Print out the name of the author with the highest score.
+Print out the name of the author with the highest score..

 - Use a for-loop to iterate through the dictionary you created at the beginning of the problem, and print out the content in the form of key: value, one entry per line.